Asana/kraken/README.md

 ### Support or Contact
 Having trouble with Kraken?
 Check out the documentation at https://github.com/Asana/Kraken/wiki or file an issue at https://github.com/Asana/Kraken/issues and we’ll help you sort it out.

+### Current Development

+* **Retroactive Subscription**: Sometimes clients want to subscribe to topics retroactively and receive messages that have already flown through the system.
+This is useful for situations where clients want to avoid repeated synchonous roundtrips to kraken as the set of topics they are interested in expands, but don't want to miss out on messages that get sent between the times when a subscription is needed and when the batch-subscription is actually established.